Greetings

 Yasushi Yagi

-For this initiative, Osaka University is collaborating with RIKEN, local governments (e.g., Osaka Prefectural Government and Osaka City) and private corporations to form a premier hub for empirical technological research.
+For this initiative, the University of Osaka is collaborating with RIKEN, local governments (e.g., Osaka Prefectural Government and Osaka City) and private corporations to form a premier hub for empirical technological research.
 This hub is essential to realize Society 5.0, and at its core is information science technology.
 Specifically, the Initiative for Life Design Innovation (iLDi) promotes (1) research on lifestyles to improve quality of life (QOL), (2) wellness research to promote mental and physical health, and (3) edutainment research to enable enjoyable learning.
 We strive to help people lead a “brilliant life” – a high-quality of life with an emphasis on physical, mental, social, and environmental health.
 We aim to realize technological innovations and social, economic, and environmental changes from the University.

 We greatly appreciate your guidance and encouragement on this project.